jp-nguyen/jp-nguyen.github.io/README.md

-# jpnguyen.com (I wish)
+# jp-nguyen.com
 This is my personal website.
-I wish I could get jpnguyen.com but some dude from Texas got it instead.
-For now, might consider jpnguyen.me as a domain.
+I wish I could get jpnguyen.com but some dude from Texas got it instead. jp-nguyen.com will have to do.

 # Contents
 - About Me